typeworld/typeworld/documentation.md

 ## Free vs. Paid

-The most basic usage of the Type.World system is free.
-Neither publishers nor users are required to pay Type.World for using it.
+The most important and basic usage of the Type.World system is free.
+Neither publishers nor users are required to pay Type.World anything for using it.

-However, Type.World chooses to charge both publishers and end users for certain convenience features that causes Type.World [real-world costs](#costs).
+However, for financial stability and prosperous future development, Type.World chooses to charge both publishers and end users for certain professional convenience features that causes Type.World [real-world costs](#costs).

 ### For Publishers